Postgraduate Loans (PGL)

 University of Plymouth alumni discretionary awards

-A 10 per cent alumni discretionary award is available in all faculties if you are a home or EU graduate.
-This award is available:
+A ten per cent alumni discretionary award is available in all faculties if you are:

-- If you are enrolled on a full-time or part-time taught postgraduate programme on which a postgraduate fee is charged and no student loan is available
+- enrolled on a full-time or part-time taught postgraduate programme on which a postgraduate fee is charged and no student loan is available

-- If you are part funded/sponsored the discount will apply to the self funded element of the tuition fee only
+- part funded/sponsored the discount will apply to the self funded element of the tuition fee only.

 - The award is not available from postgraduate to postgraduate programmes.

 - The following programmes are not covered by this postgraduate discount: PGCE programmes and Master of Architecture, ResM programmes and Certificate of Diploma programmes.

-- The award of 10 per cent off the fees will be applied against the relevant fee in each year of study
+- The award of ten per cent off the fees will be applied against the relevant fee in each year of study.

 - Students must have graduated with an honours degree, no award will be made for certificate or diploma graduates.